CharDige/Tech-blog/README.md

 It was required that the application followed the MVC paradigm in its architectural structure, used Handlebars.js as the templating language, used Sequelize as the ORM, and used the express-session npm package for authentication.

+> The deployed application can be viewed at: https://pacific-dusk-52662.herokuapp.com/

 ## Table of contents
 - [User story](#user-story)
 - [Acceptance criteria](#acceptance-criteria)